 Angelica L. Velazquez has worked for 20 years as an educator, program manager and trainer.
 In her current capacity as Project Coordinator for the Informal Family Child Care Project (IFCC) at the NY Early Childhood Professional Development Institute (PDI), she oversees a dynamic professional development program serving home-based child care providers throughout New York City.
 She is passionate about empowering and building the capacity of families, caregivers, communities and other stakeholders to improve outcomes for children.
 She holds a B.A. in Elementary Education from Antioch College and a M.S. in Urban Affairs from Hunter College at The City University of New York.

-In his role as the Web and Database Administrator, Hamish builds public facing websites and tools for the the various Institue initiatves as well as web-based data systems for tracking and reporting on program work.
-Hamish earned a BA in Sociology from Bard College, along with the Max Weber Award in Sociology.
-After graduating, he joined the NYC Teaching Fellows and earned a MSEd in Teaching English to Speakers of Other Languages (TESOL) and taught elementary-level ESL for two years.
+In his role as the web and database administrator for the New York Early Childhood Professional Development Institute, Hamish builds public facing websites and tools for the various Institute initiatives as well as web-based data systems for tracking and reporting on program work.
+Hamish earned a Bachelor of Arts degree in sociology from Bard College, along with the Max Weber Award in Sociology.
+After graduating, he joined the NYC Teaching Fellows and earned a Master of Science Education degree in teaching English to speakers of other languages (TESOL) and taught elementary-level ESL for two years.